 Physics has no limits – everything in your life, on this planet, other planets, to the far reaches of universe and beyond is in physics’ job description.
 Physics is about how everything around you works.

 Why study Physics?

 Studying A level Physics helps you to think logically and solve problems, gather evidence to prove your argument and analyse and communicate complex ideas.

 A Level Physics is essential if you intend to read physical sciences or related subjects at university, and highly recommended for medicine.
 However, it is also a good foundation for many non-scientific careers, such as Law and Accountancy, as the skills acquired (e.g. analysis, logic, numeracy, ICT, precision and practical techniques) are readily transferable to other disciplines.

 What will I study?

-You will already have come across some of the concepts of Physics at GCSE: forces, energy, waves, radioactivity, electricity and magnetism.
+You will already have come across some of the concepts of Physics at GCSE: forces, energy, waves, astronomy, radioactivity, electricity and magnetism.
 At A Level you will start to see how these ideas work together, and begin to grasp the universal principles that apply to everything from the smallest atoms to the largest galaxies.
 The first year of the course focuses on developing your knowledge and understanding of Forces and Motion including vehicle safety and stretching materials; Electrons and Photons including the spectrum and quantum theory; Wave Properties and Experimental skills.
 In the Upper Sixth you will extend your knowledge so as to appreciate the ways in which different areas of Physics are applied.
 This includes Medical Physics, Particle Physics and Astrophysics.